 No-par value stock is quite common today.
 For example, Marriott's preferred stock has no par value.
 In many states the board of directors is permitted to assign a stated value to the no-par shares.
 This value becomes the legal capital per share.
 The stated value of no-par stock may be changed at any time by action of the directors.
 Stated value, like par value, does not indicate the market value of the stock.
-When there is no assigned stated value, the entire proceeds received on issuance of the stock is considered to be legal capital.
+When there is no assigned stated value, the entire proceeds received upon issuance of the stock is considered to be legal capital.

-The relationship of par and no-par value to legal capital is shown in Illustration 14-12.
+The relationship of par and no-par value to legal capital is shown in Illustration 13-12.

-Relationship of par and no-par value stock to legal capital

-Stock Par value → Par value No-par value with stated value → Stated value No-par value without stated value → Entire proceeds
+n 13-12 Stock Legal Capital per Share hip of par and no- stock to legal Par value $\longrightarrow$ Par value No-par value with stated value $\longrightarrow$ Stated value No-par value without stated value $\longrightarrow$ Entire proceeds